 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 3 / 4

 Citizens are generally treated equally under the law, though South Asian minorities face language barriers and de facto discrimination in education and employment.
 Women are also subject to some employment discrimination in practice.
 Antidiscrimination laws do not specifically protect LGBT (lesbian, gay, bisexual, and transgender) people.

-Roughly 9,000 asylum seekers were thought to be in Hong Kong as of 2017, mostly from South or Southeast Asia.
+Over 7,000 asylum seekers were thought to be in Hong Kong as of 2018, mostly from South or Southeast Asia.
 While the government does not accept refugees for settlement, it does offer protection from refoulement, and those deemed eligible can be referred to UN officials for third-country resettlement.
+As of July 2018, up to 3,000 individuals still had not had their cases screened by the Hong Kong government.
 Some applicants reportedly wait as long as 10 years for resolution of their cases, and only a tiny percentage of claims are approved.
 Asylum seekers are not permitted to work and receive small cash allowances.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 13 / 16

 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 3 / 4